jeremiah-shaulov/deno_php_world/README.md

 # php_world

-This module extends Deno world with PHP, by running commandline PHP interpreter in the background, or by connecting to a PHP-FPM service.
+This module extends Deno world with PHP, by running commandline PHP interpreter in background, or by connecting to a PHP-FPM service.

 There are several possible reasons to use `php_world`: